 - Oxford Historical Society - The Society exists to publish archives, historical texts, bibliographical tools and studies about Oxford - the City as much as the University, its Halls and Colleges - and the neighbouring villages and towns in pre-1972 Oxfordshire.

-- Oxford Buildings Record - The OBR's provides practical training in building recording and publishes the results in a regular newsletter, develops an archive of building records within the Oxfordshire Record Office and helps and encourages local history societies and groups.
+- Oxfordshire Buildings Record - The OBR's provides practical training in building recording and publishes the results in a regular newsletter, develops an archive of building records within the Oxfordshire Record Office and helps and encourages local history societies and groups.